numan96/Angular-Film-Tracking-Website/README.md

 # Flixible

-This Angular website was created with Angular, TypeScript, NgRx, Angular Material, SASS and Firebase.
+This Angular website was created with Angular 13, TypeScript, NgRx, Angular Material, SASS and Firebase.

 ## Live Website